Engee documentation

 Details

-• `Linear - Area vs. control member position' - the opening area depends linearly on the position of the control member in relation to the fully open or fully closed orifice.
-The position is set by the value at port S.
+• Linear - Area vs. control member position — the opening area depends linearly on the position of the control element in relation to the fully open or fully closed opening.
+The position is set by the value on the S port.

-• Tabulated data - Area vs. control member position - the opening area is interpolated from Control member position vector and Orifice area vector based on the position of the control element obtained at port S.
+• Tabulated data - Area vs. control member position — the opening area is interpolated from the Control member position vector and Orifice area vector based on the position of the control element received at port S.

 Dependencies

-To use this parameter, set the Orifice type parameters to `Variable'.
+To use this parameter, set the Orifice type parameter to Variable.

 Values